Search StreamScheme

 calendar1 Last Updated

 Discord Nitro is a subscription-based service that enhances Discord voice, video, and chat.
-It allows users to set up a personal profile with an animated tag, make animated emotes, and upload large files (up to 100MB).
-It also enables HD video, screen share, and Go-live streaming.
+It allows users to set up a personal profile with an animated tag, make animated emotes and upload large files (up to 100MB).
+It also enables HD video, screen sharing, and Go-live streaming.

 Discord Net Worth

-As of March 2021, Discord is valued at an estimated $7 billion, doubling its value in about a year.
+As of 2023, Discord is valued at an estimated $15 billion, more than doubling its value since 2021.
 The company’s value can be attributed to its 200 million users and an increased effort to monetize via the subscription service Discord Nitro.
-To date, Discord has received $600 million in Venture Capital funding.
-According to the press release, the latest round of funding in June 2020 raised $100 million.
+In 2023, Discord will have $995 million in funding over 16 rounds.

 Discord Business Model

 Unlike most other players in the socializing space for gamers, Discord is heavily against the use of advertisements.
 This focus on user experience is perhaps the greatest contributor to the success of the platform.
-While Discord was introduced at no cost the major monetization method has been a push in paid customization.
+While Discord was introduced at no cost, the major monetization method has been a push for paid customization.

 Is Discord Free?